Poll Worker Resources

 Online training pay:

 $100 for Inspectors, Machine Operators and Clerks who complete online training AND pass the test AND serve successfully on Election Day.
-Judges of Election may complete online training AND pass the test AND serve successfully to receive online training pay only if they previously completed in-person training for this election or at least one of the following elections: Nov.
-2022, May 2023 or Nov.
-2023.
+Judges of Election may complete online training AND pass the test AND serve successfully to receive online training pay only if they previously completed in-person training for this election or at least one of the following elections: May 2023, or November 2023, or April 2024.

-Judges who last completed in-person training May 2022 or earlier will not be eligible for training pay if they do not complete in-person training for this election.
+Judges who last completed in-person training in 2022 or earlier will NOT be eligible for training pay if they do not complete in-person training for this election.
 If you are not sure of your status, call the Poll Worker Hotline.
 Online training pay is $50 for those who meet the qualifications above but serve only half of Election Day.,

 In-person training pay: